patchamama/prototype-fast-dev-nodeJS-API/README.md

 </pre>

 _Above POST there should be a `send request` option that would allow you to execute the add action._

+Also is possible to use other REST client as [Postman](https://www.postman.com/) or [IntelliJ WebStorm HTTP Client](https://www.jetbrains.com/help/webstorm/http-client-in-product-code-editor.html).

 ## Customise the prototype model